Top Manufacturer of Pyrolysis Machines/Units

 Project Background: Addressing Urban Waste in West Africa

-In December 2024, a progressive Ivorian environment service firm saw the chance to turn this environmental challenge into an economic advantage.
-There is a high demand in the area for alternative fuels such as Tire Pyrolysis Oil to produce cement factories and bricks because they use imported heavy fuel oil.
+In December 2024, a progressive Ivorian environment service company realized the potential to convert an environmental issue into a business opportunity.
+There is high demand for alternative energy sources such as Tire Pyrolysis Oil in this region, as they use imported heavy fuel oil to create cement factories and bricks.

 Configuring Solutions For Clients

-In January 2025, our technical team was deployed to Abidjan for the installation and commissioning of the plant.
-The field conditions encountered were unique and necessitated innovative professional solutions.
+The technical team from our organization was sent to Abidjan in January 2025 for the installation and commissioning of the plant.
+The conditions on site were not only unique but required innovative professional solutions.

 Project Results